-75 years ago, the U.S. interned these LIers and thousands more
+77 years ago, the U.S. interned LIers and thousands more

 A campaign filled with harsh rhetoric and President Donald Trump's recent Executive Order 13769 -- which temporarily banned travel to the U.S. by refugees and people from seven majority Muslim nations -- brought back feelings for some Long Islanders that they thought were long buried.

-Bob Machida of Glen Cove watched an FBI agent follow his father daily just because of where he was born.
+Bob Machida of Glen Cove recalled that an FBI agent followed his father daily just because of where he was born.
 Mitsue Salador of West Islip was forcibly separated from her parents for three years during World War II.
 And Teddy Yoshikami of Brooklyn, who went on to graduate from LIU Post, spent the first 18 months of her life in internment camps.

 Executive Order 9066, issued on Feb.
 19, 1942, by President Franklin D. Roosevelt, was used to intern 120,000 people of Japanese ancestry in 10 camps as a reaction to the attack on Pearl Harbor.
 The vast majority of the men, women and children -- who are generally referred to as incarcerated or imprisoned in accounts of the times -- were American citizens.
 In some cases, their families had been in the U.S. for decades.